amaysim-au/amaysim-logger-ruby/README.md

 From the log we can see:

 * We automatically have request logs.
-* You can explicitly call `log_request` anytime during any controller action yourself.
+* You can explicitly call `controller request` anytime during any controller action yourself.
 * The logs automatically include some request metadata like ip, user agent, endpoint etc.

 ### Configuration

 By default the ActiveRecord, ActiveJob, ActionController and ActionView logs are disabled.
-These can be reenabled in an initailizer.
+These can be re-enabled in an initializer.

 ```
 # /config/initializers/amaysim_logger.rb